Call

 1. Pashupatinath Temple, Kathmandu

-Pashupatinath Temple is one of the most famous Hindu temples in the world and represents Lord Pashupatinath, the manifestation of Lord Shiva.
-Located along the banks of the Bagmati River in Kathmandu, this UNESCO World Heritage Site has been a hot spot of spiritual devotion in Nepal.
-The original temple was built in the 5th century, but the current pagoda-style temple was rebuilt in the 17th century.
-With a roof of gold plate, intricately carved silver doors, and rafters elaborately designed, Pashupatinath is one of the biggest and most magnificent specifications of Nepalese architecture, attracting thousands of pilgrims and visitors every year.
+Pashupatinath Temple, one of the most revered Hindu shrines in the world, is dedicated to Lord Pashupatinath, a powerful manifestation of Lord Shiva.
+Nestled along the sacred Bagmati River in Kathmandu, Nepal, this UNESCO World Heritage Site has been a center of spiritual devotion for centuries.
+The temple’s origins trace back to the 5th century, while the current pagoda-style structure was rebuilt in the 17th century, preserving its architectural grandeur.
+Adorned with a gold-plated roof, intricately carved silver doors, and finely crafted wooden rafters, the temple is a stunning example of Nepalese religious architecture that attracts thousands of visitors each year.

 2. Doleshwor Mahadev Temple, Bhaktapur